sagesolar/Corpus-of-Taylor-Swift/README.md

 ### PrevalentVerb / Adjective / Noun

-The most common verb, adjective and noun that occur on an album (see the [related Song Details section](https://github.com/sagesolar/Corpus-of-Taylor-Swift#song-details)).
+These columns list the most common verb, adjective and noun that occur on an album (see the related [Song Details part](https://github.com/sagesolar/Corpus-of-Taylor-Swift#song-details) for more details).

 ### Songs